The Soccer Game, bit by bit: An information-theoretic analysis: Methods

+On average, considering a match, including extra time, we observed and measured the network $\approx$ 60,000 times.
+Each of these 60,000 samples is a clustering of the network.

+The output of the method is a time series of $\mathit{VI}$ measurements, that can be hierarchically decomposed into separate measurements for teams, players, and simplex transitions.

-As mentioned previously, the data used for this article were captured 10 times a second.
-A significant amount of sparsity, i.e. a large amount of transitions without clustering changes, is observed at this frequency.
+At 10Hz, a significant amount of sparsity, i.e. a large amount of transitions without clustering changes, is observed.
 This posits the question of the ideal sampling rate \cite{Moura2013}, given the dynamics of a soccer game, the capturing technology and the clustering methodology.
-The observed sparsity lead us to adopt a set of measures in the results section ahead, to enhance analysis and observability.
-These included: \begin{itemize} \item the usage of differentials and measuring change in bps, denoted as $\mathit{\dot{VI}}$; \item the use of rolling averages for visualization and compatibility with the rate of change and play of a soccer match.
+The observed sparsity lead us to adopt a set of measures in the findings section ahead, to enhance analysis and observability.
+These included: \begin{itemize} \item the usage of differentials and measuring change in bps, denoted as $\mathit{\dot{VI}}$; \item the use of moving averages for visualization and compatibility with the rate of change and play of a soccer match.
 Results shown use 4s sample windows, except when noted; \item and, finally, we made use of cubic Hermite splines \cite{Neuman1978} to envelope $\mathit{\dot{VI}}$ maxima.
 Results use an inter pivot distance that dynamically varies up to a maximum of 80s depending on the position of the observed value in the probability density function of $\mathit{\dot{VI}}$ (figure \ref{fig:0}). \end{itemize}